awesome-inc/angular-cli/README.md

 ```

 We used [is-docker](https://www.npmjs.com/package/is-docker) to detect whether we are running inside Docker.
-So you should add it as dev dependency in your `package.json` like this
+So you should add it as development dependency in your `package.json` like this

 ```json
     "is-docker": "^1.1.0"